Luisana Lopilato: International exposure (2010–2011)

 In 2010, Lopilato completed the Channel 13 TV series Alguien que me quiera, in which she played Bianca Rivera, a sweet and sensitive young woman who struggled and suffered much for love.
 In November 2010, FHM in Spain ranked her 17th on its annual list Las 100 mujeres más sexys del mundo.

 In late 2010, Lopilato announced that she was planning to marry the Canadian singer Michael Bublé in April 2011.
 Having completed the recordings of Alguien Que Me Quiera, Lopilato accompanied Bublé on his Crazy Love tour.

 In 2011, Lopilato made her first film outside Argentina, the Spanish thriller Predeterminados (directed by Jordi Arencón), as "Vera".
-In June 2011, FHM in Spain ranked her 11th on the "Las 100 mujeres más sexys del mundo list.
+In June 2011, FHM in Spain ranked her 11th on the "Las 100 mujeres más sexys del mundo" list.

 Lobo, Una buona stagione, En Terapia, and return to film (2012–2014)

 Lopilato joined the cast of the El Trece series Lobo as a villainess, opposite Ana Linares's character (Vanesa González).
-In 2012, she portrayed Silvia, one of the lead roles in the Italian miniseries Una buona stagione (A good season) transmitted by RAI, which premiered during 2014.
+In 2012, she portrayed Silvia, one of the lead roles in the Italian miniseries A Good Season transmitted by RAI, which premiered during 2014.

 In 2013, she played a young cancer victim in the second season of the Argentine remake of In Treatment, En terapia, starring Diego Peretti and broadcast by TV Publica.
 She was nominated for a Martin Fierro Award as Best Supporting Actress in a drama.

 In 2014, Lopilato starred in the comedy film Las Insoladas, directed by Gustavo Taretto (known for his previous film Medianeras).
 After the premiere in September, she announced her next film project, Los que aman, odian, based on the book by Adolfo Bioy Casares and Silvina Ocampo.